p-argento/uni/OP/_OP Survival Kit.md

 # Books
 ---

-[Book on github](https://indrag49.github.io/Numerical-Optimization/) with many interesting explanations like line search, conjugate gradient, quasi-newton, etc.
+[Book on github](https://indrag49.github.io/Numerical-Optimization/) with many interesting explanations like line search, conjugate gradient, quasi-newton, etc. (*THIS IS GOLD*)